 These clinics support patients with conditions related to bones, soft tissues, muscles, joint and ligaments.
 They also help with other issues such as chronic pain, fatigue and postural stability.
 They can assess, diagnose and treat patients.
 Physiotherapist and MSK pain management clinics are run at at Parkwood surgery.
-They are initially a phone call appointment and if the need arises then the clinician will arrange a face to face appointment.

 We undertake to following screening:

 NHS Health Checks, Cervical Smears, Breast Screening, PSA Testing, Bowel Screening and Aortic Aneurysm Screening.
 We do offer Sexual Health advise and limited screening however these clinics are currently very limited, you can visit SH:24 for advice, support, tests and medications.

 We are keen to help patients stop smoking.
 It can be very difficult to give up without any support so we have 2 members of staff trained specifically to be able to help you quit.
 Sessions are run during our extended clinics on a Monday night and alternate Saturdays.
 You will have ongoing support as well as regular checks to give you the best chance to stop smoking.

 We provide vaccinations for Hepatitis A, Typhoid, Tetanus/Diphtheria/Polio, Hepatitis B, Meningitis ACWY, Yellow Fever, and Rabies although some these are chargeable.
 For the latest fees please see Fees for Non NHS Services .
 We can also advise if Malaria medication is required for your travel destination.
 We currently do not offer Japanese Encephalitis or the BCG vaccination.